Gender and Economic Justice (GEJ)

 Men and women empowered to take charge of monitoring service delivery and leading advocacy for accountable and gender responsive delivery of public services.

+We work towards building a movement of communities with the requisite knowledge, skills and agency to take charge of their own destinies by fostering accountable governance and influencing the gender responsiveness of plans, budgets and policies at all levels.
 We strongly believe that if adequate numbers of citizens are equipped with knowledge on their civic roles, rights and responsibilities, and platforms of engagement with leaders are promoted, then citizens can freely exercise their power and ensure transparency, and gender responsiveness prevail in the planning, budgeting and service delivery.

 https://fowode.org/wp-content/uploads/2022/03/THE-FOWODE-VILLAGE-BUDGET-CLUB-MODEL.pdf